AcademySoftwareFoundation/OpenColorIO/docs/quick_start/for_devs.rst

 Quick Start for Developers
 ==========================

 Get started by following the :ref:`installation` instructions to build OCIO from source.
-You will want to make sure to build the command-line tools as well as the library itself, so you should install OpenImageIO before building.
+You will want to make sure to build the command-line tools as well as the library itself, so you should install OpenImageIO or OpenEXR before building (OCIO is now able to build the latter itself).
 Note that active development of OCIO v2 is happening in the main branch.

 Grab the available configuration files (and the sample images, if you want) from :ref:`downloads`.